HTML Introduction

 HTML is not about making pages look pretty—that is CSS’s job.
 HTML answers the question: what content exists, and what role does each piece play?
 Headings, paragraphs, navigation, and footers are all defined with HTML tags.

-Think of HTML as the skeleton of a webpage.
-You add muscles and skin with CSS, and movement with JavaScript.
+Every website starts with HTML.
+Think of it as the skeleton of a webpage—you add muscles and skin with CSS, and movement with JavaScript.

 The following example demonstrates a simple HTML page with a heading and paragraph: